 Higher sodium intakes may also have anti-cancer effects.
 A 2019 paper from the journal Frontiers In Immunology found that a high-salt diet blocked certain cells (called myeloid suppressor cells) that create favorable conditions for tumor growth.
 In other words, high salt intakes enhanced anti-cancer immunity.

 To be clear, this result was in mice, and there’s no human evidence that sodium can block cancer.
-But those with cancer need sodium for another reason: to prevent hyponatremia.
+But those with cancer need sodium for another reason: to reduce the risk of hyponatremia.

 Hyponatremia, or dangerously low sodium levels, is linked to increased mortality in cancer patients.
 That’s why preventing low sodium (often through intravenous saline) is a pillar of modern oncology.